Imam-Abubakar/LinkedIn-API-Python-Library/README.md

 __Run the Code__
 Now the time to run the code.

 ```python
 if __name__ == '__main__':
     r = requests.post(api_url, headers=headers, json=post_data)
     r.json()
 ```

+If you followed this article from start to finish while working on creating a build, you should have successfully automated post sharing using the LinkedIn API with python.